SamuelKnox/Playground/README.md

 # Playground

+## Instructions
+Go to the Ghandi Statue in downtown Bellevue.
+Press the play button.
+Run back and forth between the Ghandi Statue and Double Inquiry art as many times as you can in 5 minutes.
+Then try to beat your high score.

 ## Challenges
 I do not have a test device with cell service, so I have not been able to test the code or create a video of the gameplay.